treyturner/docker-beets/README.md

 ```
 $ docker exec -it beets bash
 2edbccf027b4:/config# beet --version
-beets version 2.3.1
+beets version 2.5.1
 ```

 ### Installing additional packages at runtime

 **⚠️ Note:** Runtime package installation happens during **every container start**, adding several seconds or more to startup time and requiring network access.
-For packages you always need, consider creating a custom image using the build-time `APK_RUNTIME_EXTRAS` and `PIP_EXTRAS` build arguments instead.
+For packages you always need, consider creating a custom image using the build-time `APK_RUNTIME_EXTRAS` and `USER_PIP_PACKAGES` build arguments instead.

 You can install additional Alpine (apk) or Python (pip) packages at container startup using the `RUNTIME_APK_PACKAGES` and `RUNTIME_PIP_PACKAGES` environment variables.
 This is useful for adding dependencies needed by specific plugins or custom workflows without rebuilding the image.